-Fish oils are fascinating nutrients.
 Almost every aspect of our health, physical and mental, is related to the types of fatty acids that make up our cells and tissue, including vision.
-And it appears that most of us are not ingesting the right kind of fatty acids, the ones found in fish and fish oils.
-I have discovered that fish oils supplements help eyesight.
-I have also discovered a combination of herbs and nutrients that improve eyesight within hours.
-See below.
-Fish oils are also beneficial for mental health and sexuality.
+And it appears that most of us are not ingesting the right kinds.
+I have discovered that fish oils supplements help with eyesight.
+I have also discovered a combination of herbs and nutrients, called Eyesight Rx, that improves vision within days.
+Fish oils are also beneficial for mental and sexual health.
+There is debate among the medical as to the benefits of fish oils obtained as pills rather than through food.
+Studies have shown conflicting results.
+I think the benefits of these supplements could well be enhanced when dietary changes are made that reduce sugar intake or intake of other simple carbohydrates and unhealthy foods.

 Fish